 A play set in 1940s Pittsburgh, about the search for self-fulfillment and acceptance in a hostile world.

-Five plays by the Pulitzer Prize-winning author.
+Three plays from the Pulitzer Prize-winning author of Doubt.

 A timely play tackling issues of race and authority within the US Marine Corps - part of a trilogy of plays, including the Pulitzer Prize-winning Doubt, that explore issues of power and morality within a hallowed American institution.

 An investigation into how stories work in our bodies and our lives, from the author of Stories I Ain't Told Nobody Yet.

 A play infused by the spirit and language of Lorca, about what we will sacrifice in the name of love.

 Two early plays by the cult US playwright, Wallace Shawn.

 A play about a woman forced to confront her own assumptions about morality, redemption and the need to connect in a technologically obsessed world.

 A devastating play about Afghanistan and its long, tortured relationship with the West, from the author of Angels in America.

 Three multifaceted works exploring the urgency and complexity of the Middle East’s political landscape, through the voices and bodies of the people who inhabit it.